Managers

 Selective, Attractive Growth and Undervalued

-Because we have steadfastly adhered to our long-term valuation discipline, the unwinding of the free-money bubble is an overdue but unsettling return to normalcy after more than a decade of delusion.
-As we return to reality and prepare for more volatile times, we are encouraged that the companies we own (including our carefully selected banks) are well-positioned for this changing environment as investors once again seek durability, profitability, cash production, reasonable valuation and balance sheet strength.
+Because we have steadfastly adhered to our long-term valuation discipline, for us the unwinding of the free-money bubble is an overdue but unsettling return to normalcy after more than a decade of delusion.
+As we return to reality and prepare for more volatile times, we are encouraged that the companies we own (including our carefully selected banks) are well-positioned for this changing environment.
+Investors are once again seeking durability, profitability, cash production, valuation and balance sheet strength.
 These characteristics are becoming increasingly desirable because they allow companies to better navigate a period of transition and uncertainty.
-While this transition may create headwinds for many of the market darlings that led for so long, it may simultaneously create tailwinds for the type of durable, attractively valued businesses that lie at the heart of our investment discipline, rewarding the patience of our long-term clients.
+While this transition may create headwinds for many of the market darlings that led for so long, it may simultaneously create tailwinds for the type of durable, attractively valued businesses that lie at the heart of our investment discipline, finally rewarding the patience of our long-term clients.

 Portfolio Themes and Holdings